Culture and Heritage Itinerary

 Once upon a time, the District of Kent was a hops haven.

 St. George Hamersley had established one of the first hopyards in Agassiz, dating back to 1892.
-By the 1930s, Hamersley’s hopyard and the entire industry in Agassiz had grown to be one of the top hop-producing regions in the entire province with over 300 acres of hops fields.
+By the 1930s, Hamersley’s hopyard and the entire industry in Agassiz had grown to be one of the top hop-producing regions in the entire province with over 300 acres of hop fields.

 Workers came from all over to work the fields.
 Agassiz’s hops were marketed across Canada following the Great Depression with Kent, Goulding, and Cluster varieties shipped as far as England.
 Some hop farmers even set up shops on their farms.
 However, in 1935 the industry began to decline.
 Mildew affected the most popular varieties, which was further exacerbated by the Fraser River Flood.
 By 1952, all of Agassiz’s hopyards were sold.

-Today, hop-yards are starting to resurge in the Fraser Valley due to the craft beer boom.
 Fun fact!
-A Chilliwack farm has developed the first Canadian-designed and -patented hops plant, called The Sasquatch.
+A Chilliwack farm has developed the first Canadian-designed and patented hops plant, called The Sasquatch.

 Day 1: Harrison Hot Springs